-During season 1 of The Undiscovered Metric, we asked our guest speakers what they saw as the biggest topics and trends we'll see in marketing and marketing analytics across the next 18 months.
+During season 1 of The Undiscovered Metric in the summer of 2023, we asked our guest speakers what they saw as the biggest topics and trends we'll see in marketing and marketing analytics across the next 18 months.

 Then we put it all together into a quick video so you can watch it!
 Here’s the video below or, if you’d prefer to read instead, just scroll down!

 “Yes, I guess let's consider our times as the post-COVID times, right?
 We’re faced with turmoil in the economy, and in household budgets, and most industries aim to give the best value at the best price while doing responsible marketing.
 That means, as marketers, we have an important agenda of optimization.
 Growth needs to come from customer satisfaction.